tekknolagi/isdt/assignments/02-cli-constructive.md

 This is a pretty standard set of features for build systems.
 Many people have put many years into making build systems great.
 Because we are dealing with small code and don't have a lot of strange requirements, you are only going to peek a little bit into that yawning abyss.
-We hope that after writing your build script, you look at Make with a little less apprehension.
-You too could write such a tool given enough time.

 Unlike other build systems, you are going to put the "should we recompile this" logic in the same file as the project-specific components.
 Together, they will